Robinson R44 vs Bell 206 JetRanger — Piston vs Turbine Showdown

 R44 All-In Hourly Cost

-• Avgas (8.5 GPH at $6.50/gallon) — roughly $55/hr in fuel
+- Avgas (8.5 GPH at $6.50/gallon) — roughly $55/hr in fuel

-• Engine reserve to TBO at 2,200 hours — approximately $50/hr
+- Engine reserve to TBO at 2,200 hours — approximately $50/hr

-• Blade and rotor head reserve — roughly $40/hr
+- Blade and rotor head reserve — roughly $40/hr

-• Scheduled maintenance labor — around $35/hr amortized
+- Scheduled maintenance labor — around $35/hr amortized

-• Insurance (owner-flown, Part 91, 500+ hours TT) — approximately $25/hr
+- Insurance (owner-flown, Part 91, 500+ hours TT) — approximately $25/hr

-• Miscellaneous consumables, avionics upkeep — $20/hr
+- Miscellaneous consumables, avionics upkeep — $20/hr

-Add it up and you’re between $225 and $310 an hour depending on how conservative your reserves are.
+Add it up and you’re somewhere between $225 and $310 an hour depending on how conservative your reserves are.
 Call it $275 as a working number.

 Bell 206 All-In Hourly Cost

-The Allison 250 has a TBO around 3,500 hours, but an overhaul runs $80,000 to $120,000 depending on condition and what you find inside.
-That’s $23 to $34 per hour just in engine reserve.
-Add hot section inspections — required every 1,750 hours, roughly $15,000 to $25,000 — and your turbine reserve number climbs fast.
+The Allison 250 carries a TBO around 3,500 hours, but an overhaul runs $80,000 to $120,000 depending on condition and what you find inside.
+That’s $23 to $34 per hour in engine reserve alone.
+Hot section inspections — required every 1,750 hours at roughly $15,000 to $25,000 a visit — push that turbine reserve number up fast.

-• Jet-A fuel (24 GPH at $5.80/gallon) — roughly $140/hr
+- Jet-A fuel (24 GPH at $5.80/gallon) — roughly $140/hr

-• Turbine engine and hot section reserve — approximately $55/hr
+- Turbine engine and hot section reserve — approximately $55/hr

-• Transmission and rotor system reserve — around $60/hr
+- Transmission and rotor system reserve — around $60/hr

-• Scheduled maintenance labor — roughly $80/hr amortized
+- Scheduled maintenance labor — roughly $80/hr amortized

-• Insurance (commercial-capable airframe) — approximately $60/hr
+- Insurance (commercial-capable airframe) — approximately $60/hr

-• Miscellaneous, avionics, parts lead times — $30/hr
+- Miscellaneous, avionics, parts lead times — $30/hr

 Payload, Range, and Performance